Growing hosta from seed is fun to do and is a great hobby, how to grow hosta seed.

 I find this will very year to year and from plant to plant as well.
 Remember to mark your planted seeds to keep track of what you have planted.

 I will mist tops lightly with water before putting the tray into a large sealed baggie or sometimes I use the plastic tray covers.
 Hosta seeds do not need light to germinate.

 After the seed germinates I move them under lights.
 I use regular 4’ shop light fixtures with the cheap bulbs as well as some cool temp bulbs.
 I put the lights within a couple inches above the top of the tray.
 The lights stay on 24/7 until spring.

-I leave them this way until the 3 or 4 leaf stage before I transplant.
+I leave them this way until the 3 or 4 leaf stage before I transplant to 2" pots.

 Remember to cull when you transplant, you will find that you can't keep them all.

 I will also only bottom water from this point on and will use a very weak fertilizer every other time that I water.
-Miracle Grow Tomato fertilizer seems to work well for hosta seedlings.
+Miracle Grow Tomato fertilizer at half stregth seems to work well for hosta seedlings.

 Remember this is what works for me; some other ways work for other growers so ask around, most hosta folks will share their ideas with you.
 I hope you have fun with this hobby and if you have any questions just send us a e-mail.
 Contact Us